The Saddlers squandered a two-goal half-time lead to lose at home to fellow relegation strugglers AFC Wimbledon.

 The result leaves Dean Keates’ men in 19th place, three points above the relegation zone.

-The Saddlers started the game with real attacking intent, Luke Leahy unleashing a fierce second-minute drive which Dons keeper George Long parried away.
+Dean Keates’ Saddlers began the game with real attacking intent, Luke Leahy unleashing a fierce second-minute drive which Dons keeper George Long parried away.

-And the hosts’ bright start was rewarded on six minutes as Erhun Oztumer’s curling free-kick was touched home by Jack Fitzwater for his second goal in as many matches.
+And the hosts’ bright start was rewarded as Erhun Oztumer’s curling sixth-minute free-kick was touched home by Jack Fitzwater for his second goal in as many matches.

-But the Saddlers’ lead was doubled on the stroke of half-time thanks to an excellent individual goal from Julien Ngoy.
+But the Saddlers’ lead was doubled just before half-time thanks to an excellent individual goal from Julien Ngoy.

-The Stoke loanee chased a ball down the right and cut inside two Dons defenders before coolly stroking a left-footed shot beyond Long.
+The Stoke loanee chased a ball down the right and cut inside two Dons defenders before coolly rolling a left-footed shot beyond Long.

-Wimbledon flew out of the traps at the start of the second half and gave themselves a lifeline with 48 minutes on the clock.
+Wimbledon flew out of the traps at the start of the second half, winning a penalty on 48 minutes when Nicky Devlin recklessly brought down Andy Barcham.

-With Walsall rocking, the Wombles almost levelled as a long throw was flicked on for Taylor to crash a venomous volley against the foot of the post.
+With Walsall rocking, the Wombles almost levelled when a long throw was flicked on for Taylor to crash a venomous volley against the foot of the post.

-The inevitable equaliser arrived on 65 minutes as Long’s clearance released the influential Taylor, who powered a vicious volley through Roberts.
+The inevitable equaliser duly arrived on 65 minutes as Long’s clearance released the influential Taylor, who drilled a delightful volley beyond Roberts.

-Goalmouth incident dried up until the final minute of stoppage time, when Wimbledon were awarded a second penalty of the afternoon.
+Goalmouth incident dried up until the final minute of stoppage time, when Wimbledon were controversially awarded their second penalty of the afternoon.

-Kory Roberts was controversially penalised for holding Taylor and Dean Parrett rifled the subsequent spot-kick into the roof of the net.
+Kory Roberts was harshly penalised for holding Taylor and Dean Parrett rifled the subsequent spot-kick into the roof of the net to send the travelling fans into raptures.

 Team (4-1-2-1-2): L Roberts; Devlin, Fitzwater (K Roberts 59’), Guthrie, Leahy; Chambers; Cuvelier, Dobson; Oztumer (Shaibu 85’); Bakayoko, Ngoy.